Series: Fundamental Lessons

 place when one is baptized for the remission of their sins.
 Those in the church

-at Colossae
+at Colossae had

-had been baptized for the remission of their sins just as those on the Day of
+been baptized for the remission of their sins just as those on the Day of

-Pentecost in Acts 2:41 where we
+Pentecost in Acts 2:41

-whom also ye are circumcised with the circumcision made without hands, in
+"In whom also ye are circumcised with the circumcision made without hands,

-putting off the body of the sins of the flesh by the circumcision of Christ:
+in putting off the body of the sins of the flesh by the circumcision of Christ:

 [12] Buried with him in baptism, wherein also ye are risen with him through the